2nd Annual Lake Sakakawea Scuba & Spearfishing Jamboree

-When: Saturday June 5th to Sunday June 6th.
+When: We are scheduled for August, 2022.
+Specific dates will follow as the jamboree gets closer.
 If you need to come later or leave early, that’s no big deal.
 Scuba, spearfish and have fun!

 Where: Lake Sakakawea, ND.
 A six-hour drive from Billings, MT.